jgddesigns/stateshaper/CONTRIBUTING.md

     6: {"shrimp egg rolls": ingredients7, "rating": 32}
 }

 # A normal list might hold hundreds, thousands or even more values.
 This is the data that needs to be hardcoded into an app.
-As it relates to a specific user, it can be significantly condensed in database tables when using the MSE.
+As it relates to a specific user, it can be significantly condensed in database tables when using Stateshaper.
 The ratings allow for only certain values to be called from the master list.

 # In this example, the ratings used can be modified.
 Here is a function that listens for events used to change the ratings.
 This is pseudocode, assuming there is a meal tracker and a feature where users can like meals that are shown on screen.